IBM/db2forzosdeveloperextension-about/README.md

 1. Open your VS Code settings and search for the `db2forzosdeveloperextension.db2sqlservice.dependencies` setting.
 2. Specify the JDBC license file, `db2jcc_license_cisuz.jar`.
 You must provide the full path.
 3. Optionally, specify the full path of your JDBC driver file.
 If you're using VS Code on Mac, separate the JDBC driver file from the JDBC license file with a colon (:).
 If you're using VS Code on Windows, separate them with a semicolon (;).
+Note that single and double quotation marks must not be used.

     The following example shows specifications for both the JDBC license file and an optional JDBC driver file on Mac: